unkyulee/micro-journal/micro-journal-rev-5-esp32-usbhost/quickstart/readme.md

 - Bluetooth keyboard is not able to connect to the writerDeck.
 (Should be possible in the future development)
 - Wireless keyboard with 2.4 Ghz USB dongle should work
 - Wired USB keyboard should work
-- Some keyboards that has USB Hub on board may not work.
+- Some keyboards that has USB Hub on board does not work.
+- **Keyboard should be without a hub, without a battery system.
+Connecting directly to the keyboard that requries charging will break the Micro Journal**

 # Customizing Start and Sleep Animation